 Two years later, one of his brewery employees, Benedict Mirkhberger, died a traffic, horrific death.
 On a Saturday night in early February 1868, Mirkhberger entered Popp's Brewery, a competitor located in Hamburg.
 "Whilst there [he] accidentally fell into a brewing tub containing hot water, scalding him in a shocking manner," reported the Eagle.
 "He lingered until Sunday evening, when death ended his sufferings."

-The 1870 census lists Benjamin's occupation as blacksmithing.
+The 1870 census lists Benjamin's occupation as blacksmithing, and he often took on jobbing and horse-shoeing work.
 At that time, apprentice blacksmiths Henry Reitz (age 21) and David Heckman (18) boarded in the Meinder home.

 The family is believed to have been members of a church in Hamburg that was the union of the Lutheran and Reformed congregations, built in about 1815.
 When the building was destroyed by fire in 1898, the Lutheran members of the church purchased the interests of the Reformed members, and constructed a magnificent building on the site, known today as St. John's Evangelical Lutheran Church.

 Benjamin contracted a serious case of tuberculosis (consumption) and died from its effects in Hamburg on May 14, 1879, at the age of 62 years, 10 months, 18 days.
 He was laid to rest in the Saint Johns Evangelical Lutheran Church Cemetery in Hamburg, and the funeral sermon by Rev. Thomas Theophilus Iaeger was based on the text Psalm 112:1: "Praise ye the Lord.
 Blessed is he man that feareth the Lord, that delighteth greatly in his commandments."
 (King James Version)